dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`isTorchButtonVisible`: When the value is true, the torch button should be displayed.
+`isTorchButtonVisible` When the value is true, the torch button should be displayed.
 Otherwise, the torch button should be hidden.

 **Code Snippet**